 Did you hear about the Japanese Minister of Cyber Security who doesn’t know how to use a computer or anything about Cyber Security?
-That’s a massive skills gap, despite the assertion by Yoshitaka Sakurada that he has skilled bureaucrats backing him up.
+That’s a massive skill gap, despite the assertion by Yoshitaka Sakurada that he has skilled bureaucrats backing him up.
 The Minister suggests that his biggest job is to read out written replies without making any mistakes.
 Now whatever your opinion on whether a Minister needs to understand the portfolio he is in charge off, skills gaps are an issue that confronts all organisations.

 What is a Skill Gap?